adriankumpf/findmeaflat/README.md

 Crawls popular German real estate portals for new listings.
 Notifications are sent via [Telegram](https://telegram.org).

-**Note**: This project is not in active use anymore.
-However, the crawled pages continue to change regularly.
-So please open an issue or create a PR if a page does not get crawled correctly anymore.
+**Note**: This project is no longer actively used by the author.
+However, the crawled pages are constantly evolving, which may cause them to no longer be crawled correctly.
+In this case, please open an issue (or even create a PR).

 ## Usage